Free Kitchen Hacks eBook

 Cut your butter into small cubes and drop them directly into your milk in a microwave-safe dish or cup.
 Microwave in 30-second intervals, stirring in between, until the butter is completely melted into the milk.

 Overall, it shouldn’t take more than 90-seconds on high to melt the butter.
+Set it aside to cool.

 Add your whole wheat flour, brown sugar, baking powder, and salt to a large mixing bowl.
-Mix to combine before moving on to the next step.
+Whisk to combine before adding the egg, vanilla extract, and butter and milk mixture.

 Note: this batter is much thicker than traditional pancake batter.